isidore/MobProgrammingBook/manuscript/060_Setting up the space.md

 2. **Screen**

    While you usually have little control over the screen or projector, when you have a choice, try to get a bigger screen and a high-resolution projector.
-Remember that that code often has many more details than a regular slide presentation.
+Remember that the code often has many more details than a regular slide presentation.

 3. **Simple editor with line numbers**